IgorokNerovnyi1980/test-west-solutions/README.md

 This is a SPA application that displays current news source https://newsapi.org.

 Styles defined using styled-components
-All data is stored in redux store
+The application is optimized for devices with a screen width of 360px to 3840px All data is stored in redux store
 All functions are in the actions file (src / redux / actions.js).
 An exception for the Login page is the required functions are recorded in the form component.